Posts contained in the “YA Literature” category:

 My Dad’s A Punk edited by Tony Bradman

-Guys Write for Guys Read (Jon Scieszka, ed.)
+Guys Write for Guys Read edited by Jon Scieszka

 I Can’t Keep My Own Secrets